How To Wholesale Real Estate In South Carolina

 South Carolina Real Estate Wholesalers Should Avoid Publicly Advertising The Subject Property

-The South Carolina Real Estate Commission details in a recent official notice that any unlicensed individual publicly advertising real property equitable interest – with an expectation of being compensated may find they are on the receiving end of a SCREC-requested Cease and Desist Order.
+The South Carolina Real Estate Commission details in a recent official notice that any unlicensed individual publicly advertising real property equitable interest with an expectation of being compensated may find themselves on the receiving end of a SCREC-requested Cease and Desist Order.

-This order has the potential to prevent wholesalers from practicing as unlicensed real estate persons.
+This order can potentially prevent wholesalers from practicing as unlicensed real estate persons.
 To comply with South Carolina law, only the following may legally publicly advertise a property for sale:

 • The legal owner of the subject property.